cafsantos/sendtest.email/README.md

 > This is required for local development

-Create a `.env.local` file in the project's root, for your SparkPost keys:
+Create a `.env.local` file in the project's root, for your SparkPost and reCAPTCHA keys:

 ```
 SPARKPOST_API_KEY=
 SPARKPOST_METRICS_KEY=
+RECAPTCHA_SECRET=
 ```

 In SparkPost Settings, when generating your keys, you only need the following permissions: